Pettersson scores twice, Canucks beat Sharks 5-2

 SAN JOSE, Calif.
+(AP) — The San Jose Sharks are putting a lot of shots on net.
+The Vancouver Canucks rose to the occasion Saturday night

-(AP) — Elias Pettersson scored two goals, Thatcher Demko had 24 saves and the Vancouver Canucks beat the San Jose Sharks 5-2 on Saturday night.
+Elias Pettersson scored two goals, Thatcher Demko had 24 saves and the Canucks beat the Sharks 5-2.

+A day after the Sharks fired 53 shots in a 3-2 loss to the Winnipeg Jets, the Canucks held them to 26.

+“That’s a good hockey team over there,” Canucks coach Travis Green said.
+“To keep their shot production down is not easy.
+They’re good at getting pucks tot the net, they’ve got some forwards that go there and some (defensemen) that can really shoot.

 Marc-Edouard Vlasic scored a short-handed goal for San Jose, which has lost five straight and seven of eight (1-6-1).